What We’re Looking For?

 - Generous PTO package

 Frequently Asked Questions

 What are the qualifications to become an Engagement & Opportunities Professional?

 A high school diploma or GED, one year of experience working directly with adults in a group, community, educational, or institutional setting and at least 18 years of age.

 All positions require a valid motor vehicle driver license.

 What is the hiring process?

-Applications to become a Direct Support Professional are being accepted on a continuous basis.
+Applications to become an Engagement & Opportunities Professional are being accepted on a continuous basis.
 Applicants who meet the qualifications are asked to attend one of our All Staff meetings to gain better insight about the position.

 What if I have a criminal record?

-Having a criminal history does not exclude you from being considered for employment as Direct Support Professional unless your convictions are directly related to the job or pose a risk or are among those specified in legislation as disqualifying for this employment such as:
+Having a criminal history does not exclude you from being considered for employment as an Engagement & Opportunities Professional unless your convictions are directly related to the job or pose a risk or are among those specified in legislation as disqualifying for this employment such as: